re-xandria/acnh-loading-uxr/README.md

 - **Animated Background**: A repeating animation that reflects the game's theme.
 - **Interactive Tips**: Game tips displayed interactively, allowing users to cycle through them.
 - **Immersive Design**: Visual elements that are consistent with the *Animal Crossing* art style.

-The prototype can also be accessed at https://acnh-loading-screen.vercel.app.

 ## Technologies Used